PeterVranken/ST4ForOctave/readMe.md

 Octave data objects with appropriate Java data types and collections.
-While this is straight forward for linear lists (e.g., using a `java.util.ArrayList`) it does need much more consideration when it comes to Octave struct objects with run-time defined fields (i.e., no compiled Java class is available by principle).
-All the processing is done recursively so that deeply nested data objects can be passed to the template engine just like that.
+While this is straight forward for linear lists (e.g., using a `java.util.ArrayList`) it does need much more consideration when it comes to Octave `struct` objects with run-time defined fields (i.e., no compiled Java class is available by principle).
+All the processing is done recursively so that deeply nested data objects can be passed to the template engine for text and programming code generation.

 A major sample presents a compiler fragment, which passes its complete parse tree as a single "attribute" (the data object to be rendered